Coconut Agroforestry – Part 3

 While the State of Hawai’i Dept of Agriculture has awarded community grants across the islands this past July to help fight the spread of CRB, nearly two months later at the time of this writing no funds have been dispersed and none of the plans put forth by community organizations have been initiated.
 The list of organizations awarded across the state can be found here.

 As frustrations and urgency continue to mount in communities and farms across the pae ʻāina, it is clear that more treatment options need to be considered, more Niu need to be planted, and we all need to get involved to prevent a Hawaiʻi without coconuts.
-This part of our Coconut Agroforestry series focuses on the various treatment options being used, as well as the ones we’re not using but should be considering.
+This part of our Coconut Agroforestry series highlights the various strategies being used, as well as the ones we’re not using but should be considering.

 CRB Treatment & Mitigation